fal-works/p5-extension/README.md

-# p5ex.js
+# p5-extension

 An extension of p5.js.

 Note:
-- This library is radically different from version 0.5.x and there is no backward compatibility.
+- This library is not yet stable and everything may change in future.
-- This library is still not yet stable and everything may change in future.
+- The document is not yet ready.
+See also: https://github.com/TypeStrong/typedoc/issues/639